-- Be fit and active yourself, as you will need to demonstrate exercises and/or do them alongside the client.
+- Be fit and active yourself, as you’ll need to demonstrate exercises and/or do them alongside the client.

-- Be flexible (pun intended!) as you will have to construct exercise plans for a range of body types and abilities.
-Working hours are also varied to fit in with people’s personal lives e.g. many Personal Training sessions are in the evenings after work, although, if you’re self-employed, whilst you need to fit around your clients, you may have a little more choice about how you organise your schedule.
+- Be flexible (pun intended!) as you’ll have to construct exercise plans for a range of body types and abilities.
+Working hours are also varied to fit in with people’s personal lives (e.g. many Personal Training sessions are in the evenings, after work) although, if you’re self-employed, while you need to fit around your clients, you may have a little more choice about how you organise your schedule.

-- Be any age – there’s no age restrictions on this role.
-At Rest Less we believe it’s never too late to change careers and do something you love.
+- Be any age – there are no age restrictions on this role.
+At Rest Less, we believe it’s never too late to change careers and do something you love.